Mr. Scruff

 Frequently Asked Questions

-Some of Mr. Scruff's most popular songs include Midnight Feast, Get A Move On!, So Long.
-These tracks have impressed fans and helped cement their place in the music industry.
+Mr. Scruff's most streamed songs include Midnight Feast, Get A Move On!, So Long.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.